-Conditional requirements: This is a compulsory study for all students in Year 11.
-Suitable Year 11 students who meet the usual requirements for acceleration can choose to concurrently undertake a Unit 3 & 4 Study in either Texts & Traditions or Religion & Society.
+Conditional requirements: Students must select either Unit 2 Texts and Traditions or Unit 2 Religion and Society for study in Year 11.
+Suitable Year 11 students who meet the usual requirements for acceleration can choose to concurrently undertake a Unit 3 & 4 Study in either Texts & Traditions or Religion & Society

 How individuals and communities make decisions about what is good vary greatly.
 How do we know what is good?
 How do we make decisions in situations where it is unclear what is good or not good?
 Do we accept what society defines as good?
 Do we do what feels right?
 Or do we rely on a definition of what is good from a religious tradition?
 What are the principles that guide decision making?
 These questions and more have an important influence on ethical perspective.
-Studying ethics involves identifying the arguments and analysing the reasoning, and any other influences, behind these perspectives and moral judgments.
-Ethics is concerned with discovering the perspectives that guide practical moral judgment.